revbayes/revbayes.github.io/tutorials/biogeo/index.md

 lineage.
 Like above, for three areas, there are 8 states, and
 $8 \times 8 \times 8 = 512$ cladogenetic probability terms.

 Of course, this model can be specified for more than three areas.
-Let’s consider what happens to the size of **Q** when the number of areas,
+Let's consider what happens to the size of **Q** when the number of areas,
 $N$, becomes large.
 For three areas, **Q** is size $8 \times 8$.
 For ten areas, **Q** is size $2^{10} \times 2^{10} = 1024 \times 1024$, which